Kristjan Ilves

 Kristjan Ilves (born 10 June 1996 in Tartu) is an Estonian Nordic combined skier.

 Ilves competed at the 2014 Winter Olympics for Estonia.
 He placed 41st in the normal hill Nordic combined event and 34th in the large hill event.

 As of March 2021, his best showing at the World Championships was 8th in the 2021 team sprint.
 His best individual finish was 11th in the large hill event during the same championships.

 Ilves made his World Cup debut in February 2013.
-His best World Cup overall finish is 5th in the 2021–22 season.
+His best overall finish in the World Cup is 5th in the 2021–22 season.

 He represented Estonia at the 2018 Winter Olympics and finished 16th in the Individual normal hill event.
-He competed in the 2022 Winter Olympics.
+He competed in the 2022 Winter Olympics, placing 9th in the large hill event.

+His best Olympic result came at the 2026 Games, where he finished 6th in the normal hill competition.